-KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY
+D16934-P34271 KEEP THIS PORTION FOR YOUR RECORDS

-The Board of Directors recommends you vote FOR the following: 1.
-Election of Directors - Nominees For .
-Against .
-Abstain 1a.
-Andrew Anagnost The Board of Directors recommends you vote FOR proposals 2 and 3. $ \label{eq:comments} % \begin{array}{c} 1 & 1$ 1b.
-Karen Blasing Against Abstain 1c.
-Reid French 2 Ratify the appointment of Ernst & Young LLP as Autodesk, Inc.'s independent registered public accounting firm for the fiscal year ending January 31, 2020.
-1d.
-Blake Irving 3 Approve, on an advisory (non-binding) basis, the compensation of Autodesk, Inc.'s named executive officers. П П 1e.
-Mary T. McDowell ш 1f.
-Stephen Milligan NOTE: Such other business as may properly come before the 1g.
-Lorrie M. Norrington meeting or any adjournment thereof.
+THIS P ROXY CARD IS VALID ONL Y WHEN SIGNED AND DATED.
+AUTODESK, INC. The Board of Directors recommends you vote FOR the following: 1.
+Election on of Directors Nominees: For Against Abstain 1a.
+Andrew Anagnost The Board of Directors recommends you vote FOR 1b.
+Karen Blasing proposals 2 and 3.
+For Against Abstain 1c.
+Reid French 2.
+Ratify the appointment of Ernst & Young LLP as Autodesk, Inc.'s independent registered public 1d.
+Dr. Ayanna Howard accounting firm for the fiscal year ending January 31, 2021.
+1e.
+Blake Irving 1 f.
+Mary T. McDowell Approve, on an advisory (non-binding) basis, the compensation of Autodesk, Inc.'s named executive officers.
+1g.
+Stephen Milligan officers.
 1h.
-Betsy Rafael 1i.
+Lorrie M. Norrington NOTE : Such other business as may properly come before the meeting or any adjournment thereof.
+1 i.
+Betsy Rafael 1j.
 Stacy J. Smith Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date